NBA denies Rockets’ protest after Harden dunk waved off

 Harden’s dunk with 7:50 remaining in regulation was so forceful that, after the ball cleared the net, it looped around the basket and upward, creating the appearance that it wasn’t a made basket.
 Crew chief James Capers said after the game that, ”in fact it did clear the net and should have been a successful field goal.”

+Houston coach Mike D’Antoni said he wasn’t upset about the protest being denied because he didn’t think the Rockets were likely to win it.

-The Rockets challenged the call after a timeout, but officials ruled that Houston had exceeded the 30-second time limit for challenges.
-But the league said Monday the officials got that wrong, too, because the 30-second limit should only apply when the challenge is made during a mandatory timeout or a timeout called by the opposing team.
+The Rockets challenged the waved-off dunk after a timeout, but officials ruled that Houston had exceeded the 30-second time limit for challenges.
+The league said Monday the officials got that wrong, too, because the 30-second limit should only apply when the challenge is made during a mandatory timeout or a timeout called by the opposing team.

 Despite those officiating errors, NBA Commissioner Adam Silver determined that the Rockets ”had sufficient time to overcome the error during the remainder of the fourth quarter and two subsequent overtime periods, and thus the extraordinary remedy of granting a game protest was not warranted,” the league said in a statement.